-This documentary reveals the survival secrets of otters and demonstrates why they are such super predators.
+This documentary reveals the survival secrets of otters.
 Wildlife cameraman Charlie Hamilton James spent 25 years filming these elusive animals and always did his best to help otters in need.

 In this documentary he follows three orphaned river otter cubs until their release back into the wild and shows us amazing slow motion recordings of an otter’s movements on land and in water.
 He shows incredible adaptations such as the extraordinarily dense fur of a sea otter and an otter’s ability to smell food under water.

 • Sauvons le vison d’Europe by FIFO Distribution | 2018 | 52 minutes